-If you opt out of the LGPS with three or more months' membership and before completing the two years vesting period, you can usually take a refund of your contributions (less any statutory deductions) or transfer out your pension to another scheme.
+If you opt out of the LGPS with three or more months' membership and before completing the two years qualifying period, you can usually take a refund of your contributions (less any statutory deductions) or transfer out your pension to another scheme.

-If you opt out of the LGPS after meeting the two years vesting period, you will have deferred benefits in the Scheme.
+If you opt out of the LGPS after meeting the two year qualifying period, you will have deferred benefits in the Scheme.
 You will generally have the same options as anyone leaving their job before retirement, except you cannot take your deferred benefits unless you have left your job.

-If you re-join the Scheme you will not be permitted to join your deferred benefit with the pension account that will be created when you re-join the Scheme.
+If you re-join the Scheme you will not be permitted to join your deferred benefits with the new pension account.
 Instead, you will have two separate sets of pension benefits.